Arabbuna

-Arabbuna (عربّونة) is a Palestinian village in the West Bank governorate of Jenin.
-The village is located 9km north of the city of Jenin, south of the West Bank separation barrier and according to the Palestinian Central Bureau of Statistics (PCBS) in 2016 it had a population of 1,007.
+'Arabbuna (عربّونة) is a Palestinian village in the West Bank governorate of Jenin.
+The village is located 9 km north of the city of Jenin, south of the West Bank separation barrier and according to the Palestinian Central Bureau of Statistics (PCBS) the village had a population of 1,025 in 2017.
 Prehistoric flint tools from the Upper and Middle Paleolithic period were found south of the village.
 Archaeological remains from the Byzantine era were found in the village.
 It is offered as the location of settlement called "Araba", mentioned by Eusebius in the 4th century CE.

 Geography

 Arabbuna is located 3 km northwest of Faqqua and 2 km northeast of Deir Ghazaleh.
 The village houses are situated on a hill at the foot of Mount Faqqua, a section of Mount Gilboa (known as Mount Gibborim in Hebrew), bordered on the west by the Huhit river, on the west by Wadi Abu Jabir, on the north by Mount Faqqua and on the south by a rivulet of Wadi Abi Jabir.